-I’ve spent a great deal of time collecting what I would like to call my ideal setup for my design and development workflow.
-Everything from hardware, software, and even peripherals are important to make my output that much better when works need to be done.
+I've spent a great deal of time collecting what I would like to call my ideal setup for my design and development workflow.
+Everything from hardware, software, and even peripherals is important to make my output that much better when works need to be done.

 To break up my video series marathon a bit I figured I would share my design and development setup openly on a new screencast/vlog.
 Below is a long list of my gear.
 You're welcome to ask me questions regarding any of it as I won't go into great detail of each here but rather in the video so be sure to watch.

-Probably the most overlooked tool in a designer or developers arsenal is the chair they sit in.
+Probably the most overlooked tool in a designer or developer arsenal is the chair they sit in.
 I went many years sitting in an uncomfortable chair.
 My back is still barking at me at times as a result.
 I highly recommend spending the extra money on a quality chair.
 Do your research, read reviews, and budget accordingly.
-It’s truly worth it.
+It's truly worth it.

 I was lucky enough to get a huge discount through a supplier I came in contact with through my sister, who is an interior designer.
 I picked what's called the Steelcase Gesture.

-I’ve used primarily Macintosh computers for the length of my career thus far.
+I've used primarily Macintosh computers for the length of my career thus far.
 Switching away and back to PC sounded terrible a few years ago.
-Today, it doesn’t sound all too bad.
+Today, it doesn't sound all too bad.
 Why is this?
-For starters, Apple seems to be paying more attention to marketing rather than producing the high-quality software and hardware they are famous for.
-What I’m seeing today seems like a big push for higher earnings rather than making truly innovative and user-friendly computers and devices.
+For starters, Apple seems to be paying more attention to marketing rather than producing high-quality software and hardware they are famous for.
+What I'm seeing today seems like a big push for higher earnings rather than making truly innovative and user-friendly computers and devices.
 My brand new MacBook Pro crashed on day two of ownership.
-You could say I’m concerned.
+You could say I'm concerned.

 All that aside, I still love Apple computers.
 I use Mac OS High Sierra today.
 The only catch is I run it on a PC I built myself.
 Alongside my Hackintosh install I also run Windows 10 which is mostly dedicated to gaming and what will soon be V.R.
 Pretty excited to get going with that!